NAVICULAR BONE ANATOMY

 Plantar Surface

-• Provides attachment for portions of the plantar calcaneonavicular ligament
+The plantar surface is irregular and rough.
+It provides attachment for portions of the plantar calcaneonavicular ligament.

 TUBEROSITY OF THE NAVICULAR

 The tuberosity of the navicular bone is a prominent bony projection on the medial surface.
-It serves as an important attachment point for the tibialis posterior tendon, one of the main muscles supporting the medial longitudinal arch of the foot.
+It serves as an important attachment point for the tibialis posterior tendon, one of the main muscles supporting the medial longitudinal arch of your foot.
+This section covers the features of the tuberosity, tibialis posterior insertion, groove feature, and clinical significance.

 Features of the Tuberosity